Sweet and Sour Tofu

 In a separate bowl, whisk together the water and cornstarch.

-Tofu triangles in a skillet with onions.
+Tofu triangles for a sweet and sour tofu recipe in a skillet with onions and carrots.

 Tofu and veggies in a skillet.